15-16 January 2018, Leeds, England

 Legislation and codes of corporate governance have provided some specifications as to who must act as members of boards, such as requirements to have a certain number of non-executive directors or independent directors as members of one-tier boards, but there has been significant debate about whether what has been prescribed needs re-thinking.
 There have many calls for greater diversity in boards, especially in relation to gender, and calls for representation on boards of wider interests than just shareholders (most recently evidenced by the UK’s government inquiry into corporate governance reform).
 So, who should act as members of single boards; members of management and/or supervisory boards?
 Is it appropriate for jurisdictions which require one tier or two boards to be less prescriptive?
 Is it time to rethink the structure of the board?

-In early 2013 Professor Jean du Plessis, School of Law, Deakin University (Australia), was awarded the Anneliese Maier Research Award by the German Alexander von Humboldt Foundation.
+In early 2013 Professor Jean du Plessis, School of Law, Director, Centre for Comparative Corporate Governance (CCCG), Deakin Law School, Deakin University (Australia), was awarded the Anneliese Maier Research Award by the German Alexander von Humboldt Foundation.
 He was nominated for this award by Professor Ingo Saenger, University of Muenster (Germany).
 The award covers the period 1 March 2013 – 28 February 2018.
-The central theme of research that will is explored under this award fis the further internationalisation of the German corporate law and corporate governance systems.
+The central theme of research that is explored under this award is the further internationalisation of the German corporate law and corporate governance systems.
 This is done under the general banner, International Corporate Governance and Law (ICGL).